Communist Party of Britain: Since 1998

 At the 2017 general election, the party fielded no candidates and gave its support to the Labour Party under the leadership of Jeremy Corbyn.
 The CPB said it was the first election at which neither it nor the CPGB had fielded any candidates.
 In March 2018, Susan Michie, a leading member of the CPB, said that the party would no longer stand against Labour in general elections.
 CPB members should be "working full tilt" for the election of Corbyn as prime minister, she said.
 In the 2019 general election, the party again fielded no candidates and gave its support to the Labour Party.

 However following the resignation of Corbyn as leader of the Labour Party and the election of Keir Starmer as his successor, the CPB again decided to field candidates in elections.
-In February 2021 the party's executive committee decided to mount one of the biggest electoral campaigns since the early 1980s.
+In February 2021, the party's executive committee decided to mount one of the biggest electoral campaigns since the early 1980s.

-In 2021 the party contested parliamentary seats in the Scottish parliamentary election, all regional lists in the Welsh Senedd election and seats across England in the May local elections.
+In 2021, the party contested parliamentary seats in the Scottish parliamentary election, all regional lists in the Welsh Senedd election and seats across England in the May local elections.

+The party briefly had a Councillor on Barrow Borough Council, after he left the Labour Party in February 2023, until the council was abolished in April the same year.

+In 2024, the party contested 14 parliamentary seats at the general election, the most it has fought since its formation in 1988.
+In the 1987 election the CPGB, its predecessor, fielded candidates in 19 seats, and the CPB split from it the year after.
+It won none of the 14 seats fought in 2024 but won 2,622 votes, its best result at a general election.

 Ideology

 The party's ideology is Marxism–Leninism.
-It is anti-imperialist, anti-capitalist and pro-trade union.
+It is anti-imperialist, anti-capitalist, pro-trade union and supports "progressive federalism".
 Its programme is called Britain's Road to Socialism.